Bridging education and innovation: The entrepreneurship journey of the Education University of Hong Kong

 What were your motivations to join the UIIN community?

 Lemon: Our university is relatively young and small.
 We have built recognition in Hong Kong, but we felt it was time to build recognition and promote the image of our university in more international networks.
 We are also excited to be part of a diverse network like the UIIN community and to learn about how different universities across the world are doing tech transfer and entrepreneurship; talking with universities that share similar challenges is extremely beneficial to us.
 UIIN seems like a good place to make this happen.

 If you would like to know more about the Education University of Hong Kong, you can contact Lemon Kwan via email.

 If you enjoyed this article, check out our podcast episode Fostering the entrepreneurial mindset and student entrepreneurship in higher education.

-Tasha Day is a Project officer at UIIN, where she undertakes research activities and creates content on a wide variety of topics including entrepreneurship education, sustainability and research valorisation.
-Tasha has an Msc in Urban Geography, has worked in urban sustainability and placemaking, and is interested in how universities can be at the forefront of the transition from an extractive to regenerative and sustainable economy.
+Tasha Day (editor) is a Project officer at UIIN, where she undertakes research activities and creates content on a wide variety of topics including entrepreneurship education, sustainability and research valorisation.